ocornut/imgui/.github/CONTRIBUTING.md

 - When requesting a new feature, please describe the usage context (how you intend to use it, why you need it, etc.).

 **Some unfortunate words of warning**
 - If you are or were involved in cheating schemes (e.g. DLL injection) for competitive online multi-player games, please don't post here.
 We won't answer and you will be blocked.
 We've had too many of you.
-Please stop.
 - Due to frequent abuse of this service from aforementioned users, if your GitHub account is anonymous and was created five minutes ago please understand that your post will receive more scrutiny and incomplete questions may be dismissed.

 If you have been using dear imgui for a while or have been using C/C++ for several years or have demonstrated good behavior here, it is ok to not fullfill every item to the letter.
-Those are guidelines and experienced users or members of the community will know what information are useful in a given context.
+Those are guidelines and experienced users or members of the community will know which information are useful in a given context.

 ## How to create an Pull Request
 - When adding a feature, please describe the usage context (how you intend to use it, why you need it, etc.).